brentp/bwa-meth/README.md

     python bwa-meth.py index $REFERENCE

-If you reference is some.fasta, this will create some.c2t.fasta and all of the bwa indexes associated with it.
+If your reference is `some.fasta`, this will create `some.c2t.fasta` and all of the bwa indexes associated with it.

 Align